 One project for the national President’s Project:

 Many active chapters go above and beyond these requirements, performing several projects within each of the six areas.
 The chapter may sponsor additional projects, which members feel passionately about or have a personal connection to due to a special situation.
-At Convention each year, chapters and individual members are recognized for their service contributions.
+At the national convention, chapters and individual members are recognized for their service contributions.

 Every sister who joins Omega Phi Alpha does so for the opportunity to serve others.
 This desire carries into post-collegiate life and makes OPA alumnae some of the most active volunteers in the country, many devoting more than 20 hours a month to serving others.
 Alumnae also continue to volunteer their time by using professional skills to support local charities independently or as part of an alumnae chapter.
 Others get involved with community programs at churches, shelters, hospitals or fundraising efforts.
 Service to the active chapters is also an important way alumnae can stay actively involved.